When a position is available, you can usually find it posted on Yahoo Hot Jobs or Career Builder. We also post listings on our

 Can I order Summit ales and lagers directly from you?

 Unfortunately, we are not permitted to sell or ship beer directly to consumers.
-Please use our Where to Find page to find a distributor in your area, who should be able to direct you to local retailers.
-Our out of state sales reps’ emails are also listed to assist you with finding our beers.
+Please use our Where to Find page to find a store in your area.

 What's the difference between an ale and a lager?